Languages can be the most inclusive subject on any curriculum, and universities can play a role in making that happen.

 We held a number of roundtable discussions to review new and existing Anthea Bell Prize resources and to gather feedback and ideas from teachers, Oxford University students, academics, and other translation and language specialists.
 We worked with teachers to test the new resources with young people across the UK.

-The Inclusive Outreach through Translation Project is supported by the Oxford Humanities Culture Change Fund, the Franco-German Cultural Fund, the Institut français London, the Goethe-Institut London, The Queen’s College Oxford, the Faculty of Modern and Medieval Languages at the University of Oxford, and the Stephen Spender Trust.
+The Inclusive Outreach through Translation Project is supported by the Oxford Humanities Culture Change Fund, the Faculty of Modern and Medieval Languages at the University of Oxford, the Franco-German Cultural Fund, the Institut français London, the Goethe-Institut London, The Queen’s College Oxford, and the Stephen Spender Trust.

 We are especially grateful to all the teachers, students, committee members and others who have given generously of their time and expertise in support of this project.